Tancheng County: Two magistrates

 In 1670 the scholar Huang Liu-hung arrived in Tancheng as the next magistrate.
 From Honan, it was his first posting.
 The people of Tancheng told him that the region had for many years been "destitute and ravaged".
 He found the people struggling for bare survival.
 They were also "unusually superstitious".
-It was very difficult to raise moral.
+It was very difficult to raise morale.
 The social fabric had begun to fray.
 To counter the "decades of catastrophes", Huang attempted to grant generous "tax concessions" and "corvée labor rebates", but adequate approval by the Peking government was not forthcoming.
 Huang's duties were various, including criminal trials (see below).

 1668 earthquake

 The Great Tancheng Earthquake (pinyin: Tánchéng dìzhèn) is also known as the 1668 Shandong earthquake.
 At an estimated magnitude M8.5, probably it was the largest seismic event ever recorded for eastern China.
 The epicenter is thought to have been northeast of Linyi city.

 P'u wrote about the quake.
 He and his cousin were drinking wine in lamp light, when the roar came at them.
 The table rocked, spilled the wine.
 Roof beams and pillars "began to snap".
 Houses would "collapse and, as it were, rise up again".
 The "screams of men and women" they heard; the din of dogs and roosters.
 An hour later came a calm.
 Excited people in the streets at night, half dressed, shared earthquake stories.